Riley Jackson: Club career

-North Carolina Courage head coach Sean Nahas first invited Jackson to train with the club in the summer of 2022.
-She was offered professional terms the following summer and chose to give up her college eligibility to sign her first professional contract.
-On July 28, 2023, the Courage announced the signing of the 17-year-old Jackson through the 2025 season, with the option for another year, through the Under-18 Entry Mechanism.
-She carried a foot injury and did not appear in a game in the 2023 season.
+North Carolina Courage head coach Sean Nahas first invited Jackson to train with the Courage in the summer of 2022.
+The next summer, she was offered professional terms and decided to give up her college eligibility and sign with the club.
+On July 28, 2023, the Courage announced that they had signed 17-year-old Jackson to her first professional contract on a two-and-half-year deal, with the option for another year, using the NWSL's recently established Under-18 Entry Mechanism.
+She had a foot injury that kept her out for the rest of the year.

-Jackson made her professional debut on March 16, 2024, coming on as a 90th-minute substitute for Ashley Sanchez on the opening matchday against the Houston Dash.
+Jackson made her professional debut as a 90th-minute substitute for Ashley Sanchez in the season-opening 5–1 win over the Houston Dash on March 16, 2024.
 She earned her first start in her 12th appearance on June 23, a 3–1 home win over the Chicago Red Stars.
-On July 26, she scored her first professional goal, a stoppage-time equalizer from outside the box, against Racing Louisville in the NWSL x Liga MX Femenil Summer Cup group stage.
-The game ended 1–1 and went to a penalty shootout in which Jackson scored the opening penalty kick in the victory.
+On July 26, she scored her first professional goal, a stoppage-time equalizer from outside the box, against Racing Louisville in the NWSL x Liga MX Femenil Summer Cup; following the 1–1 draw, she scored the opening penalty kick in the shootout victory.
+She played in 18 regular-season games in 2024, starting 3, as the Courage placed fifth in the league.
+She was an unused substitute in the playoff quarterfinal loss to the Kansas City Current.

 Narumi Miura's departure to the Washington Spirit opened a starting role for Jackson in the 2025 season.
-On March 15, she scored her first regular-season goal in the season opener, equalizing in a 1–1 draw with Racing Louisville.
+On March 15, she scored her first regular-season goal in a season-opening 1–1 road draw with Racing Louisville.
+She played in 25 league games in 2025, starting 23, and scored 2 goals as the Courage placed ninth and missed the playoffs.
+Following the season, the Courage signed Jackson to a three-year contract extension through 2028.

+On May 2, 2026, Jackson made her 50th regular-season appearance, becoming the youngest Courage player and fourth-youngest NWSL player to reach the milestone.